 - Make it easier for families to maintain access to subsidized child care and preschool.
 The bill also extends eligibility for subsidized child care from 12 to 24 months to improve continuity of care for families and children.

-SB 1047 will expand access to high-quality early learning and care programs by leveraging existing state and provider resources.
-This is particularly true for infants and toddlers, where the unmet need is most acute.
-Considering COVID-19’s devastating impact on families and early childhood providers, we must build a stronger, more equitable early learning and care system for California’s children, families and providers.
+SB 1047 will expand access to high-quality Early Learning and care programs by leveraging existing state and provider resources.
+This is particularly true for families receiving aid, where the unmet need is most acute.
 For these reasons, [Your Organization or Name] strongly supports SB 1047 and respectfully asks for your signature on this important legislation.